darkn3rd/script-tut/supporing_docs/language_popularity.md

 JavaScript takes a back seat to Python and PHP as far as popularity goes on TIOBE and Sourceforge, but it has the highest demand from employers.
 This might have something to do with Node.js, which is a server platform that uses JavaScript for the scripting language.
 Client scripters can transfer their skills to server side scripting now, so we may see Node.js supplant PHP over time.

 For old school web scripters, Flash uses a form of the language, called ActionScript, and even Adobe Acrobat PDF scripts support scripting forms with JavaScript.
-There's a small list of where JavaScript is used beside web browsers:
+Here's a small list of where JavaScript is used besides web browsers:

   - OSA Hosted Scripting language to Mac OS automation - http://en.wikipedia.org/wiki/JavaScript_OSA
   - WSH Hosted Scripting language for Windows automaton - http://en.wikipedia.org/wiki/JScript